datacarpentry/semester-biology/README.md

 layout: exercise
 title: Name of exercise
 subtitle: Short description of the exercise
-language: R
+language: [R, Python, SQL]
 ---
 ```

 This is placed at the very beginning of the markdown file and provides
-information on what kind of content it is (e.g., exercise, lecture, etc.),
+information on what kind of content it is (e.g., exercise, page, etc.),
 the title of the page, and what language it applies to.

 The page should then be available at a url based on where the file is located
 and what the file name is.
-So if you created a new exercise in the `exercises`
+So if you created a new exercise in the `exercises/`
 folder called `my_awesome_exercise.md` it would be located at:

 Locally: `http://localhost:4000/exercises/my_awesome_exercise`